foundry-rs/book/src/cheatcodes/README.md

     // Sets an address' code
     function etch(address who, bytes calldata code) external;

+    // Marks a test as skipped.
+Must be called at the top of the test. function skip(bool skip) external;

     // Expects an error on next call function expectRevert() external;
     function expectRevert(bytes calldata) external;